Our university system is student-focused and committed to awarding as much transfer credit as possible to our students.

 - Instructions for uploading the TRA form to your Document Log are included at the top of the TRA form.
 If you're unable to upload your TRA form, you can scan and email it to TRA@apus.edu or fax it to 304-724-3811.

 - Please note that some institutions will not allow a third party to obtain the official transcript.
 If this is the case, a TRA form will not be available to you.
 Additionally, the Document Log in your e-campus will indicate “Student Action Needed” next to the name of the institution.
 In these instances, you will need to request the official transcript.
 The transcript must arrive directly from the sending institution or from you in an unopened/sealed envelope to be considered official.

 *The Document Services team will order your transcript within two business days of receipt of the signed TRA form.
 Your transcript will arrive based on your previous institutions processing time; schools that provide eTranscripts may be as little as two business days, schools that provide physical transcripts may take up to four weeks.

 Here’s what you need to know about the TCE process:

 - If you are an active duty member of the United States Army, Navy, Marine Corp, or Coast Guard, you are required to submit a TCE Application.
 A Joint Services Transcript (JST) will be automatically added to your document log and will be ordered for you.
-Air Force active duty, reserve, and veterans will need to request an official Community College of the Air Force (CCAF) transcript to be sent to the Manassas, Virginia, office.
+Air Force active duty, reserve, and veterans will need to request an official Community College of the Air Force (CCAF) transcript to be sent to the Charles Town, WV office.

 - You are responsible for providing the necessary documents or certificates of completion selected on the TCE Application for professional military/civilian experience recognized by ACE; these may be faxed to 304.724.3788 or emailed to email@example.com. *Please include your student ID and ACE ID number on each document.
 This entry will appear as Student Action Needed on your Document Log page.